CARING FOR OTHERS IS OUR FULL TIME JOB

 Kip, a New Orleans native, joined the HTC team in August of 2013.
 He has worked in various social service agencies in the New Orleans area helping the homeless and other underserved populations for the past 12 years including Odyssey House and ARC, the Association for Retarded Citizens.
 Prior to this, he was a Respiratory Specialist at Charity Hospital.
 Kip provides case management services to vulnerable guests frequenting the Harry Tompson Center and helps them secure permanent housing.

-Each year, the Harry Tompson Center “employs” Jesuit Volunteers (“JV’s”) to work with our program.
-JV’s are members of the Jesuit Volunteer Corps, a volunteer organization which, in collaboration with the Society of Jesus, enhances the capacity of local organizations to serve their communities by providing these volunteers an opportunity to directly serve poor and marginalized persons in the U.S. and developing countries.
-For a year or more, the JV’s live simply, in community, immersed in Ignatian Spirituality.
-The experience opens them to be conscious of the poor, attuned to the causes of social injustice, and dedicated to service – informed by faith.
-In New Orleans, a group of 10-11 Jesuit Volunteers live in an intentional community supporting each other in their various work placements in the city such as the Harry Tompson Center, Project Lazarus and Café Reconcile.
-We want to welcome our new Jesuit Volunteer, Katey Lantto!
+Each year, the Harry Tompson Center recruits one Jesuit Volunteer from the national Jesuit Volunteer Corps Program to work with our ministry.
+The Jesuit Volunteer Corps is a volunteer organization which, in collaboration with the Society of Jesus, enhances the capacity of local organizations to serve their communities by providing these volunteers an opportunity to directly serve poor and marginalized persons in the U.S. and developing countries.
+For a year or more, the Jesuit Volunteers live simply, in community, immersed in Ignatian Spirituality.
+The experience opens them to be conscious of the poor, attuned to the causes of social injustice, and dedicated to service while being guided by their faith.

 Kahlise came to the Crescent City 8 years ago for school.
 A transplant from California, Kahlise graduated this past May from SUNO with her degree in social work.
 Her internship at the Ozanam inn affirmed her love of working with homeless individuals.
 Taking over for Brandon won’t be easy, but Kahlise is up for the challenge!
 She has always known that she wanted to help others, and was scolded more than once as a kid for giving her things away to others in need or offering a place to stay to friends with troubled home lives.
 Kahlise says that one day she hopes to open her own facility that offers services to the disadvantaged, particularly for young women and girls.